googleapis/ruby-style/README.md

 See the main [Google Ruby Style Guide README](google-style/README.md).

+## The google-style-rspec Gem

+See the main [Google Ruby RSpec Style Guide README](google-style-rspec/README.md).

 ## Contributing

 Contributions to this library are always welcome and highly encouraged.